Paul Ross: Other appearances

-Ross was the first contestant to be eliminated on 2003's Comic Relief does Fame Academy after his singing failed to impress the public voters.
+Ross was the first contestant to be eliminated on 2003's Comic Relief Does Fame Academy after his singing failed to impress the public voters.

 In 2004, Ross presented a series of DVD programmes focusing on the news and fashions of the three decades before the 1990s.
 The first, 1960's Flashbacks was released on DVD on 16 August.

 Ross appeared on a celebrity edition of Mastermind, choosing "The Life and Works of Ezra Pound" as his specialist subject.

 He appeared in the film Bridget Jones's Diary as "Mr Sit-up Britain".

 He also lost two stone on ITV's Celebrity Fit Club, won the top prize on an episode of All Star Family Fortunes, which was donated to the Alzheimer's Society, and performed as Tommy Steele on Stars in Their Eyes.

-In 2011, he took part in a Celebrity episode of The Chase, where he won £25,000 for Children With Cancer UK.
+In 2011, he took part in a Celebrity episode of The Chase, where he won £25,000 for Children with Cancer UK.

 In January 2014, Ross participated in the second series of the celebrity diving show Splash! on ITV.
 He was eliminated in the second heat.

 Personal life

 Ross has been married three times and has five children and two grandchildren.
 He lives near Tring in Hertfordshire.
-On 31 August 2014, Ross revealed that he had developed an addiction to mephedrone over the previous year and had an affair with a male English teacher.
+In 2014, Ross said that he had developed an addiction to mephedrone over the previous year and had an affair with a male English teacher.
 His wife stood by him.